8+ Thru-Hikes Around the World: Alternatives to the Camino de Santiago

 The historic trails that lead into Nidaros (Trondheim) have been used by pilgrims and other travelers since the year 1032.
 This is a way to walk in the footsteps of those ancient travelers and Scandinavian history and also take on an immense challenge.

-There are 7 Pilegrimsleden paths managed by the National Pilgrim Center in Trondheim.
-The paths lead through Norway, Sweden, and Denmark with the most popular traveled path being the Gudbrandsdalen path from Oslo to Trondheim.
+The National Pilgrim Center in Trondheim manages 7 Pilegrimsleden paths.
+The paths lead through Norway, Sweden, and Denmark, the most popular travel path being the Gudbrandsdalen path from Oslo to Trondheim.
 I hiked a portion of the Gudbrandsdalen Path; 70% of the pilgrims walk this route.

-A number of pilgrim shelters were built along the path in the 1120s by order of King Oistein Magnussen in order to encourage pilgrims to do the walk.
-Today some of those old shelters still stand and you can even sleep in them today!
-This path also has 6 Pilgrim Centers along the route which not only provide shelter for pilgrims but also resources.
+Several pilgrim shelters were built along the path in the 1120s by order of King Oistein Magnussen to encourage pilgrims to do the walk.
+Today, some of those old shelters still stand, and you can even sleep in them today!
+This path also has 6 Pilgrim Centers along the route, providing shelter for pilgrims and resources.

 Map of Saint Olav Ways Thru-Hike